binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter1.md

 This stepping back process (a form of modelling), should be performed by a collection of the following people:

 1. Deeply technical (software expert (developer/engineer)).
 I specifically do not mention tester(s) here, as testing should be the job of the developer.
-The developer is responsible for delivering high quality working code every Sprint.
+The developer is responsible for delivering high quality working code every Sprint
 2. Network expert(s)
 3. Domain expert(s)
 4. The person solely responsible for the project or product being delivered